RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 Status is a game of appearances: optimizing for it makes you hollow and dependent on someone else.
 Focus on fundamentals and what changes the world for the better.

+### Awards are silly when actual metrics exist

+Focus on achievements not appearances.

 ### Focus on the future not the present

 The present is dominated by those who planned yesterday: the game is already lost.
 Focus on the frontier where you have a headstart to make a difference.